dvtate/old-yoda/README.md

  >>> $a print
  4
 ```
   Variables are references to data, variables can reference eachother.
 Changing the value of a reference changes the value  of it's referenced variable.
 If you want to make a deep copy, use the copy operator (`~`).
+Also, note: this language uses dynamic scope resolution and variables are deleted as they go out of scope.
+If 2 variables in different scopes have the same name, the one in the more specific scope will be used.
 ```
 >>> $a 8 =    # now $a is a reference to the number 8
 >>> $b $a =   # now $b is a reference to $a and $a is a reference to the number 8